aurule/npc/README.md

 ## Running Tests

-Go to the root project directory and run `python -m pytest`.
+Go to the root project directory and run `python -m pytest` or `make test`.